icon-bg

 Information infrastructure monitoring

-Ongoing monitoring of IT infrastructure is essential to detect issues quickly before they can be exploited by bad actors.
-Inventory software continuously scans to update the status of all assets across on-prem, cloud, and hybrid environments.
+Ongoing monitoring of IT infrastructure is essential to detect issues quickly before they can be exploited by intruders.
+Inventory software continuously scans to update the status of all assets.

 Security teams can leverage this real-time tracking to get alerts about any unauthorized changes at the moment they occur.
-For example, if an employee suddenly downloads risky software against the policy, inventory tools will document this immediately to address it.
-Settings and configurations can also be monitored to meet compliance standards.
+For example, if an employee suddenly installs risky software against the policy, inventory tools will document this immediately to address it.

 Protection against unauthorized software

-One of the security risks with inventory management software is the possibility of unauthorized software installations.
+One of the threats to network security is unauthorized installation of software.
 Inventory software helps mitigate this risk by tracking software installations and ensuring that only authorized applications are running on the network.
-This control is vital in preventing the introduction of malicious software that could compromise network security.

 Total Network Inventory